PiyushJ1/PiyushJ1/README.md

 **🕒  [TimeLyze](https://timelyze.app)**

-*Timelyze shows you how you really spend your time — no tracking or journaling required.
-It analyses your daily activities and calendar to generate intelligent, automatic summaries that reveal patterns, surface inefficiencies, and help you win.*
+*TimeLyze helps students analyze how they **actually** spend their time — without journals, spreadsheets, or extra fluff.
+It turns your calendar or daily entries into AI-powered summaries that reveal your real habits, so you can study smarter, stay balanced, and reclaim your student life.*

 - Connect your calendar or log events manually
 - View categorised summaries (study, work, gym, commute, etc.)